tobyhodges/shell-pangenomics-workbench/README.md

-# Introduction to the Command Line for Comparative Genomics
+# Introduction to the Command Line for Pangenome Analysis in Prokaryotes

-An introduction lesson to the Unix shell for people working with bacterial genomics data.
-This lesson is part of the [Comparative Bacterial Genomics Workshop](https://czirion.github.io/comparative-genomics-workshop/).
+An introduction lesson to the Unix shell for people working with pangenome analysis in prokaryotes.
+This lesson is part of the [Pangenome Analysis in Prokaryotes Workshop](https://czirion.github.io/pangenomics-workshop/).

 ## Contribution

-Make a suggestion or correct an error by [suggesting a Pull request](https://github.com/Czirion/shell-comparative-genomics/pulls).
+Make a suggestion or correct an error by [suggesting a Pull request](https://github.com/Czirion/shell-pangenomics/pulls).

 ## Code of Conduct